 And do you know what makes it all worse?
 It’s not like I don’t enjoy ballet, or am uninterested in it.
 I LOVE ballet with a passion.
 I’ve done it since the age of four, and get so excited to see ballet shows (particularly the Royal Ballet productions).
-Matthew Bourne is one of my favourite choreographers, and his version of Cinderella was set during the Blitz, one of my favourite periods of history.
-So looking at it from that perspective, I should have felt awe, wonder and rapture watching, as I have watching ballet before.
+Matthew Bourne is one of my favourite choreographers, and his version of Cinderella is set during the Blitz, one of my favourite periods of history.
+So looking at it from that perspective, I should have felt awe, wonder and rapture whilst watching it, as I have felt whilst watching ballet before.
 But instead all I felt was anxiety, guilt and the pulsing of my stomach in time with my elevated heart rate.
 And that’s the most galling part of this whole thing.
 That’s why I’ve hit the low that I have.
 Because I should have been enjoying that performance.
 I should have been enthralled.
 But instead I was sitting there, staring blankly at the stage as my concentration flickered in and out with the strength of my anxiety.

 And so, that night at the hotel, I hit a new low.
 Lower than I’ve ever been before.
 So much so that I was feeling urges to scratch my arms over and over again, to wash my hands until they cracked and to dig my nails into my palms until they bled.
 For a brief moment, I felt so empty that I considered suicide.
 Only for a moment though – a few seconds later I came to my senses and realised that I had too much to live for.
 But it scared me nonetheless.